Minnesota Wild: Goal horn and songs

 The team has had a goal horn each season since its inception.
 The Wild are one of the few teams to not blast their goal horn whenever they score in a shootout.

-The team's first goal songs were "Born to Be Wild" and "Rock and Roll Part 2" that was used in its inaugural season of 2000–01.
+The team's first goal songs were "Born to Be Wild" and "Rock and Roll Part 2", which were used in the inaugural 2000–01 season.
 The following season, the team removed "Born to Be Wild" but kept "Rock and Roll Part 2" through 2004, before the lockout.
 After the lockout in 2005, the Wild used a cover of "Rock and Roll Part 1" for the 2005–06 season.
 For the 2006–07 season, the team changed its goal song to "Crowd Chant" by Joe Satriani shortly after its release.
 After pop legend and Minneapolis native Prince died in April 2016, the team held a tribute to him at game 6 of the 2016 Stanley Cup playoffs game against the Dallas Stars, and adopted "Let's Go Crazy" as their goal song.
 After a fan poll, the team permanently used "Let's Go Crazy" with the goal horn starting in the 2016–17 season.
 The Wild kept "Crowd Chant" as their win song.
 For the 2018–19 season, the team brought back "Crowd Chant" as its goal song and "Let's Go Crazy" became the win song, followed by the singing of the team fight song "The State of Hockey".
 For the pandemic-shortened season, the team used "Jump Around" by House of Pain as their goal song.
-In the 2021-22 Season, the Wild used "Shout" by The Isley Brothers as their goal song.
+In the 2021-22 season, the Wild used "Shout" by The Isley Brothers as their goal song.
 "Let's Go Crazy" remains the win song.